emsesp/EMS-ESP32/README.md

 ## **Installing**

-Refer to the [documentation](https://emsesp.github.io/docs) to how to install the firmware and configure it.
+Refer to the [official documentation](https://emsesp.github.io/docs) to how to install the firmware and configure it.
 The documentation is being constantly updated as new features and settings are added.

 You can choose to use an pre-built firmware image or compile the code yourself: